Guide

 How many breaks do employees get in an 8-hour shift in NZ?

-For an 8-hour workday, employees are generally entitled to two paid 10-minute rest breaks and one unpaid 30-minute meal break.
-The specific timing of these breaks should be agreed upon between you and your employee.
+For an eight-hour shift, an employee is generally entitled to two paid 10-minute rest breaks and one unpaid 30-minute meal break.

 What happens if I don't follow employment law correctly?